Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 On the Friday before Christmas in 1588, the duke was summoned to the king's bedroom in the Chateau de Blois.
 He had been secretly warned his life was in danger but his ego was greater than his fear and so, when summoned, he went.

-The king's bodyguards awaited in the entrance and once the duke entered, they locked the door behind him and attacked him, stabbing him multiple times until he died.
+The king's bodyguards awaited in the entrance and once the duke entered, they locked the door and attacked him, stabbing him multiple times until he died.

-Meanwhile the king had bravely taken refuge in his bedroom.
+Meanwhile the king had bravely taken refuge out of sight.

 In the end, this did the king little good.
 No one rallied to his side, he was reviled and eventually excommunicated, and finally was assassinated a few months later.
 What goes around comes around.